-Traditionally a “full stack” developer implements a three-tiered stack of front-end, compute, and storage.
-We’ll be talking about how to use server-side events to combine APIs and “serverless” compute in a way that makes scaling a bit easier, and requires developers to think differently about architecture.
-On the front-end it is similar; however, server-side events allow developers to put their compute logic after the API call — so the compute is no longer the middle tier, hence the idea this is “stackless”
+Traditionally a full stack developer implements a three-tiered stack of frontend, compute, and storage.
+Thomas Bouldin and Sarah Allen demonstrate how to use server-side events to combine APIs and serverless compute in a way that makes scaling a bit easier and requires developers to think differently about architecture.
+On the frontend, it is similar; however, server-side events allow developers to put their compute logic after the API call, so the compute is no longer the middle tier—hence the idea this is “stackless.”

-Thomas is the Tech Lead for Google events.
-Previously, he led the Cloud Functions for Firebase team, contributed to the Firebase Realtime Database and Firebase SDKs.
+Thomas Bouldin is the tech lead for Google events.
+Previously, he led the cloud functions for Firebase team, where he contributed to the Firebase real-time database and Firebase SDKs.
 Thomas has been developing serverless platforms since before the term was popularized.
-He was an early employee at Parse and built their client & server-side push notifications infrastructure.
+He was an early employee at Parse, where he built the company’s client and server-side push notifications infrastructure.
 He also worked on Google Image Search infrastructure and Microsoft Windows.
-Thomas Earned his bachelor’s degree in software engineering at Cal Poly San Luis Obispo with a focus on computer graphics and operating systems & security.
+Thomas holds a bachelor’s degree in software engineering from Cal Poly San Luis Obispo with a focus on computer graphics and operating systems and security.

-Sarah Allen created early web platforms with Shockwave and Flash Media Server.
-She led the mobile development company, Blazing Cloud, developing many native mobile and web apps.
-She now works on serverless infrastructure at Google.
-Sarah believes that software should be seriously fun, and that there is magic is in making powerful tools that spark imagination and challenge us all to keep learning and inventing.
+Sarah Allen is a technical lead and manager working on serverless infrastructure at Google.
+Previously, Sarah created early web platforms with Shockwave and Flash Media Server and led the mobile development company Blazing Cloud, developing many native mobile and web apps.
+She believes that software should be seriously fun and that there is magic in making powerful tools that spark imagination and challenge us all to keep learning and inventing.